 - muscle relaxants if there is muscle spasm

-- physical treatments such as massage and physiotherapy
+- physical treatments such as massage, physiotherapy or osteopathy

 - heat or cold treatment, such as placing a heat or cold pack on the affected area

 - self-care techniques including keeping active.
 Try to keep moving and stretch regularly.
 Try not to stay in one position too long, for example sitting at a computer